malessandrini/boswars-user-manual/boswars-manual-en.md

 ## Movement

 When one or more units are selected, they can be moved by right-clicking on an empty (and reachable) area.
 They will try to find the best path, everyone at its speed.
-Sometimes right-clicking on an object make the unit do the right thing with that object, depending on the unit.
+Sometimes right-clicking on an object, instead of an empty area, makes the unit do the right thing with that object, depending on the unit.
 This will be explained when needed.